 A. I class a short wedding as anything from 1 hour for just the ceremony to 4 hours from the preparations to the early reception.
-I generally start wedding photography coverage from 2 hours but will definitely consider an hour.
-This suits couples who only want the ceremony photographing as well as a few arrivals and posed shots afterwards.
-Look on my page for full details of my reduced hours package and pricing.
+I generally start wedding photography coverage from 2 hours but will consider an hour.
+This suits couples who only want the ceremony photographing and a few arrivals and posed shots afterwards.
+Look on my page for full details of my reduced hours’ package and pricing.

 Q. DO YOU APPROACH SHORTER WEDDINGS DIFFERENTLY TO FULL DAY WEDDINGS IN THE WAY THAT YOU PHOTOGRAPH THEM?

 A. No, absolutely not.
-I plan for both in exactly the same way.
-The key moments are the same and it’s important to capture everything that goes on.
-I’m conscious, however, that the couple will receive fewer photos which makes it all the more important to shoot as many moments and memories as I can.
+I plan for both in the same way.
+The key moments are the same, and it’s crucial to capture everything that goes on.
+However, I’m conscious that the couple will receive fewer photos, which makes it all the more important to shoot as many moments and memories as I can.

 Q. WHAT IS YOUR FAVOURITE THING ABOUT SHOOTING A SHORT WEDDING?

 A. I love so much about them.
 I tend to be more involved with the couple and seem to get to know them (and the guests) better by the end of the day.
 I can focus more on the individuals present without worrying if I have taken a shot of everyone.